LakshayChhabra248/My-Projects/Hangman Game/Readme.md

 -   **🔄 Play Again and Again:** Replay button to keep the game going on forever.

+-    **⚙️ Difficulty Selection:** Choose the number of characters you wish to guess (4 to 7 or any).
+Change the difficulty of the game anytime using the change mode button.

 ## 🛠️ How to Set Up Your Word-Guessing Workshop! 🛠️

 Before jumping into the fun, ensure you have these: